gnunn1/modernize-apps-jboss/docs/cdk-docs/md/04-mono-to-micro-part-2.md

 Open ``src/main/resources/application-default.properties``

-And add these properties by clicking **Copy to Editor** and adding to the `#TODO: Configure netflix libraries` marker:
+And add these properties by copying and pasting the following lines at the `#TODO: Configure netflix libraries` marker:

 ```java
 inventory.ribbon.listOfServers=inventory:8080